 Why First Start French?

-There are very limited options for a homeschool French curriculum and this was one of the few textbooks geared towards elementary students.
+There are few resources for a complete, classical homeschool French curriculum and this was one of the few textbooks geared towards elementary students.
 Given my very limited options, I went with First Start French I solely off the reputation of the publisher.
+I wanted something that aligned with classical education values in terms of a heavy focus on the fundamentals of grammar.

 The Layout

 There are 36 chapters so you can cover one lesson per week of a traditional academic year.
 If you’re working with a younger elementary student, you could easily take twice as long to cover each lesson and make this last for two years.
-This is what I’m thinking I’ll do unless I come across some wonderful new curriculum in the mean time (I can dream, right?).
+This is what I’m thinking I’ll do unless I come across some wonderful new curriculum in the mean time or my daughter starts to pick up the vocabulary more quickly than she is now.

 Each lesson has a 2-page spread with approximately 15 vocabulary words, a grammar point (e.g. regular -er verb conjugation, pronouns, etc), a short dialogue, one translation exercise and one grammar exercise.